antiwork/.github/CONTRIBUTING.md

 - Use factories for test data instead of creating objects directly
 - Test both happy path and edge cases
 - Use Vitest for unit tests and Playwright for end-to-end tests
-- Fix existing tests if required, but don't add new tests unless explicitly told to do so

-### Monorepo Structure

-When working with monorepo projects:
-- Use pnpm workspaces for package management
-- Refer to individual package CONTRIBUTING.md files for package-specific guidelines
-- Follow existing code patterns within each package

-### Development Practices

-- Don't modify config files or package.json unless explicitly told to do so
-- Use clear, descriptive variable names
-- Follow existing code patterns in the repository

 ## License